Math Game

 • Don't rush through the steps, even if this tutorial is easy for you.
 Make sure you understand EACH WORD of the code.
 Leave no stone unturned.

 • If there's anything you don't understand, hover over the code, and you'll get an explanation of what the term means.
 If you still can't understand it, google is your best friend.
-You'll find explanations about pretty much everything in forums like stackoveflow.com.
+You'll find explanations about pretty much everything in forums like stackoverflow.com.

 • If this is your first project, I recommend doing it twice.
 You'll be surprised at how much your retention increases, and how many gaps were left in the first time.